 Once the workshop is over the photography students receive a full set of notes covering all the subjects discussed during the day.
 Although this course features much landscape photography, all the skills and techniques taught are readily transferrable to other photographic subjects such as photographing people, nature photography, sports and architectural photography.

 The day begins with all course attendees meeting at a pre-arranged point.
-I used to take everyone in my own seven-seater car to the different photographic locations, but at the moment, in keeping with the government’s social distancing advice, all course attendees will be required to follow me in their own cars throughout the day.
-The locations are close to each other and this does not involve driving long distances.
+Transport between the different photographic locations is not included but Steve (who is fully-vaccinated against Covid-19) is happy to car-share if you wish.
+He will be driving a seven-seater people carrier.
+However, if you prefer to use your own car throughout the day, the photographic locations are close to each other and this does not involve driving long distances.

 You don’t need any special camera equipment to attend this photography skills workshop.
 Your regular camera will be fine.
 A tripod is useful, but don’t worry if you don’t have one because I have a number of spares.
 Students can borrow a tripod for the day for no extra charge.

-Student testimonial from this course: “Even though I have been on 3 of your courses now there is always something new to learn and you have inspired me to dust off that wide angle lens and give it a go” – Keith Payne
+Student testimonial from this course: “Even though I have been on three of your courses now there is always something new to learn and you have inspired me to dust off that wide-angle lens and give it a go” – Keith Payne

 Through payment of a deposit or a full payment for this course, you agree to the Terms and Conditions of our Photography Courses as stipulated on our Terms and Conditions page.